stanislawbartkowski/CACenter/README.md

 www.example.com.cert.pem
 ```

-# Issue a certificate signed by this CA
+# Issue a private key/certificate signed by this CA
 > ./ca.sh makecert certsub /optional file name/
 * certsub, the subject of the new certificate.
 The CN (Common Name) mustn't be the same as CN of root and intermediate CA certificate.
 * /optional output file name/ if not provided, the generated certifcate and root certificate are stored in /tmp directory.